Canadiens snap seven-game losing streak, beat Penguins 6-4

 Gurianov scored his third goal in as many games seconds after a penalty expired.
 Edmundson scored with 11 seconds left in the period on a slap shot from the point.

-Pittsburgh outshot Montreal, 17-4, in the second period and evened the score.
+Pittsburgh outshot Montreal, 17-4, in the second period and evened the score thanks to goals by Letang and Guentzel.
+But it wasn't enough, as Richard scored early in the third and the Canadiens held on for their first win of the month.

-Letang pulled Pittsburgh within a goal, 4-3, when he scored on a low shot from the point at 10:57 of the second period.

-Guentzel tied the game at 4 with a power-play goal at 18:05.
-Guentzel, who has five goals in his last five games, tipped a Malkin blast from the right point.
-UP NEXT
+''It was a tough feeling when (Pittsburgh) scored two goals early,'' Richard said. ''It was basically the same start we had (Monday), so the group was kind of down a little bit, but the goal right after was huge just to get our legs going again.''

 Canadiens: Visit Florida on Thursday.